 Q: What do you do for a story consultation?

-A: Tell me your idea and share your thoughts about how you see your movie, pilot, short or web series.
-I’ll work with you to find the strongest story, a clear structure, an original approach to the main character and the key set pieces.
-You’ll leave with a defined story map and a sound writing plan.
+A: Tell me your idea and share your thoughts about how you see your movie, pilot or web series.
+I’ll work with you to find the strongest story, a clear structure and an original approach to the characters.
+You’ll leave with a story map and a sound writing plan.
+No written material is required.
+If you already have written material (such as an outline), please do not send more than three pages.

 Q: What about a pitch consultation?

-A: For short pitches, I help you define the story you want to tell, bring out the hook of the idea and discover the best approach to “sell” your idea to the listener.
-For a long pitch, we work on organizing your story and ideas so that you go into your meetings with confidence and a clear plan.
+A: For short pitches I help you define the story you want to tell, bring out the hook of the idea and discover the best approach to “sell” your idea to the listener.
+For a long pitch, we work on organizing your story, ideas and “self pitch” so that you go into your meetings with confidence and a clear plan.

 Q: Do you use script readers?

-A: Your material is never farmed out, never handled with by-the-numbers coverage.
+A: Your material is never farmed out.
 For feature screenplays and television scripts I read every script and meet with you personally, either on the phone, Skype or in person.

 Q: How long are the script consultations?